jerryrt/TimerPickerLibrary/README.md

 # TimerPickerLibrary
 This library provides timer pickers for setting CountdownTimers and a TextView for displaying time left in CountdownTimers or elapsed time in a regular Timer.
 I'm aiming to make these views look and feel like the stock Timer app UI.
-This is mostly finished.

 #Examples
 ##Get the Library